User Guide

 Notes and Considerations

-• Telematics services can only be extended between active databases in the Fleet Management Application.
+1. Telematics services can only be shared between active databases in the Fleet Management Application.

-• To view extended services, users must have the View device share clearance.
+2. To view shared services, users must have the View device share clearance.

-• To accept/reject requests to extend services, users must have the Administer device share clearance.
+3. To accept/reject a Device Share, users must have the Administer device share clearance.

-• Primary Database —The primary database from which the telematics data is being extended.
+6. Primary Database —The primary database from which the telematics data is being shared.

-• Target Database — The database receiving the telematics data extended by a primary database.
+7. Target Database — The database receiving the telematics data shared by a primary database.

 NOTES:

-• Only data associated with the Rate Plan can be extended.
+3. Only data associated with the Rate Plan can be shared.
 Billing begins as soon as a request is accepted.

-• Driver names, group names, and zone names are private and not displayed in the extended service.
+5. Driver names, group names, and zone names are private and not displayed in the target database.

 These steps are performed by the requestor from the Primary Database.
-To extend telematics services to a Target Database, follow the steps below.
-You must have the SecurityEditDeviceShare clearance to extend your telematics services to another database.
+To share data to a Target Database, follow the steps below.
+You must have the View device share clearance to start Data Sharing to another database.
 To learn more, please contact your Administrator.

 1

-From the Fleet Management Application navigation menu, click Vehicles & Assets.
+From the Fleet Management Application navigation menu, click Assets.

 2

-Select a vehicle from the list, or search by name or device serial number.
+Select an asset from the list, or search by name or device serial number.

 3